Mizux/dotnet-native/README.md

 i.e. You don't support cross-compilation for the native library.

 2. Be able to create a complete cross-platform (ed. platform as multiple rid) Mizux.Foo package.
-i.e. First you generate each native Nuget package (`runtime.{rid}.Mizux.Foo.nupkg`) on each native architecture, then copy paste these artifacts on one native machine to generate the meta-package `Mizux.Foo`.
+i.e. First you generate each native Nuget package (`Mizux.Foo.runtime.{rid}.nupkg`) on each native architecture, then copy paste these artifacts on one native machine to generate the meta-package `Mizux.Foo`.

 ## Local Mizux.Foo Package
 Let's start with scenario 1: Create a *Local* `Mizux.Foo.nupkg` package targeting **one** [Runtime Identifier (RID)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
-We would like to build a `Mizux.Foo.nupkg` package which only depends on one `runtime.{rid}.Mizux.Foo.nupkg` in order to dev/test locally.
+We would like to build a `Mizux.Foo.nupkg` package which only depends on one `Mizux.Foo.runtime.{rid}.nupkg` in order to dev/test locally.

 The pipeline for `linux-x64` should be as follow:
 note: The pipeline will be similar for `osx-x64` and `win-x64` architecture, don't hesitate to look at the CI log.